Hackin7/ExamSnippet/README.md

 This could work too I guess:
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-## TODOs (If possible)
-* Username
-* Work on accounts system and logging of quiz attempts (Preferably using MongoDB)
-* Reorganise the entire repository to be more professional and neater
-* Make index.json Generators for Questions

 ## Structure
-The Backend Server and REST API are coded in node.js and express The client webpage is using AngularJS,
+The Backend Server and REST API are coded in node.js and express The client webpage is using VueJS,
-* ngRoute for routing webpages
-* The client webpage gets question data from the server using the REST API $http Hopefully the Database will be coded in MongoDB
+The database will be coded in MongoDB